Artistic natural building design

 August 22, 2022

-ACCESS MY PORTFOLIOApart from being an illustrator and surface pattern designer, I have embarked on various other art projects during my life; some smaller, some larger, but most of them equally interesting.
+Apart from being an illustrator and surface pattern designer, I have embarked on various other art projects during my life; some smaller, some larger, but most of them equally interesting.
 One of them, however, is my most ambitious creative project and my article will give you a peek into this special accomplishment in my life.

-In Summer 2012 I set on an epic journey in a personal sense – to build my own artistic natural building.
+In Summer 2012 I set on an epic journey in a personal sense - to build my own artistic natural building.
 The aim was for the house to be a homage to nature and creativity, both inside and outside of my imagination.
-The landscape I chose to build on, was the one I had spent my childhood at in Finland, finding fairies and hidey-holes, playing with twigs and flowers, as well as my friends and black cat, Maija.
+The landscape I chose to build on, was the one I had spent my childhood at in Finland, finding fairies and hidey-holes, playing with twigs and flowers, my friends and my black cat, Maija.
 Next to my childhood home, by the edge of the forest, over the Summers that followed; I hand sculpted my artistic natural cottage mainly by using hands, and few power tools.

-There was no one breathing in my neck, saying this is not how someone should be building.
-Rulers and spirit levels were banned from the build.
-On one day I thought I wanted to make a dragon pizza oven into the wall that would somehow puff smoke when fired.
-No one told me it couldn't be done, and neither did I. So I started building one and to see what happens.
-The dragon pizza oven is still there and baked many delicious pizzas over the years.
+I came up with an idea of a dragon oven, which I wanted to build into the wall of my cottage - one that would puff smoke when fired.
+No one told me it couldn't be done, and neither did I. So I started building it just to see what happens.
+If you can imagine it, perhaps there is a way to do it.
+Today, the dragon pizza oven is still there and has puffed and baked many delicious pizzas for us over the years.

 Hearing this, the inner child in me leapt with joy - and slight dread.
 Because I didn't really know what I was doing, and the idea was just to let go and trust the process.... yes, exhilarating and terrifying at the same time.